 Why do I need uninsured motorist coverage in Tennessee?

-Protect yourself against uninsured or underinsured drivers in Tennessee.
+Protect yourself against uninsured or underinsured drivers in Tennessee, maintain uninsured motorist coverage.

 Uninsured motorist coverage is for the loss suffered by an insured person, not the liability incurred by the uninsured motorist.
 Because of this kind of coverage the insured person will have some form of recovery when other parties do not have insurance.
 The Uninsured Motorist Coverage Statute, as found in Tennessee Code Annotated T.C.A. § 56-7-1201 et seq., sets the limits of uninsured motorist coverage and it mandates that such coverage be offered.
 The limits of the uninsured motorist coverage sold must be equal to the bodily injury liability limits stated in the policy.